rsgranne/linux-phrasebook-2nd-edition/README.md

 - Run the Last Command Again `!!`
 - Run a Previous Command Using Numbers `![##]`
 - Run a Previous Command Using a String `![string]`
+- Run a Command Using the End Word of the Previous Command `!$`
 - Display All Command Aliases `alias`
 - View a Specific Command Alias `alias [alias name]`
 - Create a New Temporary Alias `alias [alias]='[command]'`